La Verónica

 La Verónica (lit.
 'The Verónica') is a 2020 Chilean drama film written and directed by Leonardo Medel.
 Starring Mariana Di Girolamo accompanied by Patricia Rivadeneira, Ariel Mateluna, Antonia Giesen, Willy Semler, Josefina Montané, Coco Páez and María Jesús Vidaurre.
 It was recorded in more than fifty sequence shots in which the protagonist is always in the foreground.

 Synopsis

-The popular model Verónica Lara finds herself married to an international soccer star who apparently lives a happy life, but her life changes when she discovers that she is the main suspect in the murder of her daughter that occurred 10 years earlier.
-She is under a lot of pressure, her marriage falls apart and she begins to feel jealous of Amanda, her newborn daughter.
+Popular model Verónica Lara lives a seemingly happy life married to an international soccer star, but all this changes when she discovers that she is the main suspect in the murder of her daughter that occurred 10 years earlier.
+Under a lot of pressure, her marriage falls apart and she begins to feel jealous of Amanda, her newborn daughter.

 Cast

 The actors participating in this film are: